AdolfoGonzalez112/WHSTechNotes/journal.md

 I dont think its a bad thing rn but it can be in the future,enhance them rn but i feel like later on it will limit them, start learning about it at school to be prepared for the future.
 # January 22, 2025
 Government rules protect users but can bueden companies, Tiktok can boost trust with transparency and local data storage.
+# February 03, 2025
+Computer algorithms help by send alerts if another aircraft is near and help you know what direction to go.
+Yes hacking and other things could put the aircrafts and the people in danger.